 Once you’re feeling inspired, here are 5 tips to eat well at home:

-- Shop smart.
 Look at the meals and snacks on your calendar, choose a menu for each, and make your grocery list.
 Grocery shopping is serious business: you need a plan that gets you in and out as quickly as possible with food that stretches out the time between trips.
 The best shopping plan?
 Make a list.
-Check out our Ultimate No-Hassle Grocery List, which will get you through each section of the store without needing to double back.
+Check out our ultimate no-hassle grocery list, which will get you through each section of the store without needing to double back.

-- Separate food and work.
-Don’t work in your kitchen.
+Avoid working in your kitchen, if possible.
 It’s easy to gaze over your laptop and into a pantry of snacks; it’s also easy to graze when food is close by.
 Eat when it’s time to eat; work when it’s time to work.
 Separating the two activities will help you enjoy eating more and prevent you from snacking unnecessarily out of boredom.
 When you need a break, take a step outside.
 Just 10 minutes of sunshine every day will activate the Vitamin D your body needs.

-- Turn cooking into a household activity.
 As more of us turn to cooking at home, dinners can become a daunting task.
 Research shows, however, that home-cooked meals are more likely to be healthier and that households that regularly eat dinner together reap many positive rewards.
 Involve your housemates in the process: create menus together, set a time to stop working and meet up in the kitchen to cook, or alternate prepping dinner with doing the dishes to share the load.
 Living alone?
-Set up dinner dates and cook the same meal with a friend while videoconferencing.
+Set up dinner dates and cook the same meal with a friend while video conferencing.
 By reframing dinner as a shared experience, you can turn a chore into a way to spend time with those you love.